FixelAlgorithmsTeam/fixel/_posts/2018-11-30-luminosity-mask-002.md

 **Remark**
 Basically one need to match the Gamma Function employed on the RGB images to the one used for Grayscale Images.
-For the above we chose the `sRGB` Gamma Correction (By selecting `sGray`), those who use `Adobe RGB` should use `Gray Gamma 2.2` for Grayscale and for `ProPhoto RGB` one should use `Gray Gamma 1.8` for Grascale to match the functions.
+For the above we chose the `sRGB` Gamma Correction (By selecting `sGray`), those who use `Adobe RGB` should use `Gray Gamma 2.2` for Grayscale and for `ProPhoto RGB` one should use `Gray Gamma 1.8` for Grayscale to match the functions.

 In order to show the effect of this Gamma Function applied we used our reference image.
 We loaded it into Photoshop and converted it into Grayscale image using `Image -> Mode -> Grayscale`.